fernando0922/AddressBook/README.md

 users ID is id.
 contacts ID is id.

-This is for becase json-server is more complatable with "id" rather then "ID".
+This is for becase json-server fails in post request as it needs "id" insted of "ID".
+Not only post request, even put and delete cannout be done by "ID".

 Below are JSON
 I am using "id" and not "ID"